ninuzzomagno/SidePanelKivy-KivyMD/README.md

 Side panel animated widget for kivy project

-For using this widget you need to add it as the last widget.
+For using this widget you need to add it as the last widget and you need to use a screen manager widget as app root widget.
 Check my example code to understand what i mean.